dod-advana/gamechanger-data/dataPipelines/scripts/README.md

 The scripts include:
-* **checkpoint_ingest.sh**: script that grabs the latest checkpoint from s3 and parses/ingests from the local directory.
+* **checkpoint_ingest.sh**: script that grabs the latest checkpoint from s3 and parses/ingests from a local directory.
 This is the main gc_ingest function used in production, and this script is important to mirror production's pipeline.